sthbrx/sthbrx.github.io/content/blog/2023-07-31-going-out-on-a-limb-efficient-ecc-p384.markdown

 ## Multiplication (mod p)

-The fundamental difficulty with making modulo arithmetic fast (and maintainingly cryptographic opacity) is to do with an annoying property of multiplication.
+The fundamental difficulty with making modulo arithmetic fast is to do with the following property of multiplication.

 Let $a$ and $b$ be $m$-bit numbers, then $0 \leq a < 2^m$ and $0 \leq b < 2^m$, but critically we cannot say the same about $ab$.
 Instead, the best we can say is that $0 \leq ab < 2^{2m}$.
 Multiplication can in the worst case double the number of bits that must be stored, unless we can reduce modulo our prime.